Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: Introduction

 \section{Introduction}

-The absolute Galois group $\Gal=\operatorname{Gal}(\overline{\Q}/\Q)$ of the rational numbers stands as one of the most fundamental and enigmatic objects in modern algebraic geometry and number theory.
-Explicitly describing the elements of $\Gal$ is a profound open problem in number theory.
-Numerous conjectures aim at characterising $\Gal$ or its representations, including the Inverse Galois Problem, Grothendieck’s Section Conjecture, Shafarevich’s Dream, and the Grothendieck--Teichmüller Conjecture.
+The absolute Galois group $\Gal=\operatorname{Gal}(\overline{\Q}/\Q)$ of rational numbers stands as one of the most fundamental and enigmatic objects in modern algebraic geometry and number theory.
+Explicitly describing the elements of $\Gal$ is a profound open problem.
+Numerous conjectures aim at characterising $\Gal$ (or its representations), such as the Inverse Galois Problem, Grothendieck’s Section Conjecture, Shafarevich’s Dream, and the Grothendieck--Teichmüller Conjecture.
 A deep understanding of its topological, combinatorial, and algebraic structure holds far-reaching implications for anabelian geometry, the study of Diophantine equations, and the Langlands program \cite{Neu,NSW,Len,W,Ser,Ser2,Ser3}.